 Price-to-earnings multiple.
 P/E multiple.
 Multiple.
-Whatever term is used, Cramer said Tuesday, they all refer to the same thing: how stocks are valued.
+Whatever term is used, said Jim Cramer on CNBC's "Mad Money," they all refer to the same thing: how stocks are valued.

 The multiple measures an aspect of a company's financial well-being, while the P/E ratio specifically is used to tell how much investors should be willing to pay per dollar of earnings.
 By looking at the multiple, people are able to tell whether a stock is overvalued or undervalued.
 It's the multiple, not the share price, that people use to deem Pepsi , for example, more expensive than Coke .
 Even if Pepsi's share price were more expensive than Coke, that wouldn't tell us anything about the companies' value.

 related investing news

 (RELATED: Cramer's Top Dividend Stocks)

 To value a stock, look at where it's trading relative to the earnings per share.
 That, Cramer said, is what the multiple allows you to do.
 The multiple can be found by way of this equation: Share price, P, equals the earnings per share, E, times the multiple, M. This shows you how much investors are willing to pay per dollar of earnings.
 So investors shouldn't care that Coke's stock is trading at $55, but that it's selling for 15 times earnings.
 Shares of Pepsi might be at $65, but investors only care that it's selling for 14 times earnings.